reservoir Svelte Themes

 Installing dependencies

 Then you need to have GNU make installed.
 The way to do this will vary depending on your OS.
-If you run a Linux distro it will be easy to install via your package manager (it might even be preinstalled).
+If you use a Linux distro it will be easy to install via your package manager (it might even be preinstalled).

 On Windows the easiest way to do this is with Chocolatey by running choco install make.
-Alternatively you can install it manually here.

 You will of course also need to have Go installed.